 “And Jesus said to them, ‘All authority in heaven and on earth has been given to Me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to obey all that I have commanded you.
 And behold, I am with you always, to the end of the age’” (Matthew 28:18-20).

-This passage of scripture is one that is most familiar to the majority of Christians.
+This passage of scripture is one that is familiar to the majority of Christians.
 It is known throughout Christendom as The Great Commission.
-More often than not, the part of these verses that catches our attention of is most often camped on by preachers and teachers of the gospel, is the “Go therefore…” section.
-But before those word, Jesus stated something that ought to be the root and motivation and confidence of all Christian living, “All authority in heaven and on earth has been given to Me.”
+More often than not, the part of these verses that most often camped on by preachers and teachers of the gospel, is the “Go therefore…” section.
+But before those word, Jesus stated something that ought to be the root and motivation and confidence for all Christian living, “All authority in heaven and on earth has been given to Me.”

 When I am convinced of God’s sovereignty, I can rest in political outcomes, even though I may not have voted for the party who eventually wins, because ultimate authority does not belong to political leaders but to God.
 “Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God” (Romans 13:1).